federicascolari8/PythonProject_Other/README.md

 ## Welcome

 Sediment Analyst is a modularized Python package that enables sedimentological analyses.
 By using sieving datasets as input, Sediment Analyst computes sediment statistics.
-FOr a complete list of computed statistics see section below (*Outputs*).
+For a complete list of computed statistics see section below (*Outputs*).
 For using our app, please watch our video tutorial [here](https://youtu.be/zXfN9-M12i0).

 ## Requirements

+Python > 3.0 is required.

 The used *Python* libraries are: *numpy*, *scipy*, *pathlib*, *matplotlib*, *openpyxl*, *pandas*, *seaborn*, *dash*, *pyproj*, *plotly*.